HomeNewsWorld Cup 2026 Qualifiers

 First World Cup since 2010, national holiday declared

-Six Asian teams have secured their spots, including two historic first-time qualifiers:
+Eight Asian teams have secured their spots, including three historic first-time qualifiers and Qatar’s first qualification through the regular route:

 • 🇯🇵